szrlee/szrlee.github.io/content/_index.md

       title: Research Highlights
       text: |-
         {{% callout note %}}
         I work on algorithms and theory for **interactive agents** that learn and adapt to complex environments, using and developing **fundamental tools** in probability, optimization, game theory and information theory.
 I developed HyperAgent, which quantifies epistemic uncertainty, provides scalable and efficient solutions, and supports **continuous decision-making with foundation models**.
-I also work on **cloud-end hybrid solutions** for customer, healthcare and business **operations**, including AI assistant agents and online content moderation, leveraging powerful cloud computing services while augmenting necessary algorithmic modules in end devices for un and trustworthy decision-making.
+I also work on **cloud-end hybrid solutions** for customer, healthcare and business **operations**, including AI assistant agents and online content moderation with human feedback, leveraging powerful cloud computing services while augmenting necessary algorithmic modules in end devices for uncertainty-aware and **trustworthy decision-making**.
-        **Find full list in my [resume](uploads/resume.pdf).**
+        **Find full publication list in [resume](uploads/resume.pdf).**
         {{% /callout %}}
       filters:
         folders: